bfateen/genaiprototyping/README.md

 <img width="1469" alt="Screenshot 2024-10-31 at 8 44 46 AM" src="https://github.com/user-attachments/assets/095f5477-c536-45ba-ac20-d337d3eb1364">

 The following initial custom prototypes for idea validation and MVPs will be included in the first version (to be released following AppSec review on November 15th)
-: 1/ A full-stack serverless Generative AI chatbot app with a Rest API endpoint, 2/ A ‘chat with your documents’ Knowledge Base web app using Cognito to secure endpoints, 3/ A landing page that collects signups for preview access with a Gen AI prompt-flow backend plus basic analytics, 4/ a ‘wizard of oz’ prototype that analyzes uploaded documents with Gen AI using an Agent on Bedrock and returns an analysis.
+- A full-stack serverless Generative AI chatbot app with a Rest API endpoint
+- A ‘chat with your documents’ Knowledge Base web app using Cognito to secure endpoints
+- A landing page that collects signups for preview access with a Gen AI prompt-flow backend plus basic analytics
+- A‘wizard of oz’ prototype that analyzes uploaded documents with Gen AI using an Agent on Bedrock and returns an analysis.
 The second version of the environment includes the ability to customize the frontend using natural language for more flexibility in generating customized frontends plus the ability to continue development locally using SAM and AWS CDK.

 ## Security